-(3) Such period should not ordinarily exceed 48 hours exclusive of the time necessary for the journey from the place of arrest to the Court,
+(3) Such period should not ordinarily exceed 48 hours exclusive of the time necessary for the journey from the place of arrest to the Court, unless there are exceptional circumstances which render this not reasonably practicable.

 (4) Any police officer making an arrest under this section shall, unless the circumstances are such that the person arrested can be in no doubt with regard to the reason for his arrest, immediately upon such arrest is effected, notify to the arrested person the reason for his arrest.